See a list of Auto Body Programs by Clicking Here!

 Educational Requirements in Auto Body Collision Repair

-One and two year programs are available at community colleges and career schools that provide the education and practical experience necessary to enter an auto repair facility and seek supervised labor.
+One and two year programs are available a community college, trade school, vocational college, and career school.
+Such colleges provide the education and practical experience necessary to enter an auto repair facility and seek supervised labor.
 Individuals having recently graduated from a program will work with experienced professionals in order to apply learned techniques as well as glean techniques and methods not available or covered through one's course of study.

 Individuals are not required to graduate from a program to be considered for employment, and many in the field will work as apprentices under the guidance of an experienced expert, though certification and licensure will take longer.

-A program in auto body, collision and repair may include:
+A program in auto body, collision and repair may include the successful completion of accredited courses in any number of the following:

 - Rust Repair